ozbillwang/ozbillwang.github.io/_posts/2014-3-3-Hello-World.md

 My conjecture to these questions of course is "No!".
 Why should a single architecture, aimed to reach high benchmark scores, work well on various datasets?
 For this reason I got into the field of Neural architecture search (NAS).
 NAS is a means of creating neural network architecture automatically, given a dataset and a specific problem.
 NAS isn't a new topic and dates back to the late 80's with articles such as [Designing Neural Networks using Genetic Algorithms](https://dl.acm.org/doi/10.5555/93126.94034).
 Recent advances in NAS (mainly by [Google](https://arxiv.org/abs/1802.01548)) have brought it to global research focus as well.

+Second, what is EEG?
+Electroencephalography is the action of recording a being's brain waves via electrodes attached to the scalp (externally).
+These signals are picked up and amplified by special receivers.
+There is a great interest in classifying these signals accuractely as they can be used for brain computer interfaces (BCI), where a potentially disabled human can contol his/her environment by thought alone.

 In my thesis I decided to combine my interest in Neuroscience and deep learning to create an EEG classifier, tailor made for each dataset.
 How did I do that?
 Let's dive in!

 ----